CS-3203-team-g/food-project/README.md

 ## Overview

-The **Food/Recipe Recommender** helps users discover recipes tailored to the ingredients they currently possess.
+The **Pantry Pilot** automatically creates grocery lists based on user preferences to help simplify the grocery shopping process.
 The application runs a web server on **port 34197**, making it accessible at [http://localhost:34197](http://localhost:34197).
 The project emphasizes high code quality by enforcing at least **80% code coverage** through comprehensive unit testing with Maven.

 ---

 ## Features

-- **Ingredient-Based Recommendations:** Enter available ingredients to receive a curated list of recipes.
-- **User-Friendly Interface:** Simple and intuitive design for quick recipe lookup.
-- **Robust Testing:** Utilizes Maven for unit testing with a minimum requirement of 80% code coverage.
-- **Automated Deployment:** Commits to the main branch are auto-deployed to production.
-- **Strict Branch Policy:** Only approved commits are allowed on the main branch to maintain production stability.
+- **Automatic Grocery List Generator** Get automatically generated grocery lists tailored towards your daily needs and preferences
+- **Targeted Recipe Reccomendations** Recieve customized recipe reccomendations based on leftover ingredients and favorites

 ---

 ## Installation

+- **Use Google Chrome, Firefox, Safari, or Microsoft Edge for best experience**

 ### Prerequisites